constsynth/human-detection/README.md

 ```

 ## Training
+### You can create your own dataset (*optional*)

+You can make your own dataset.
+By clicking on the [link](https://drive.google.com/file/d/1dAjNMyxm8inWyXslofD0axKiXIo5DS4y/view?usp=drive_link), you can download a smaller version Stanford Campus Dataset (downloaded and zipped from Kaggle), then use the `video_to_frames` method from the `utils.py` file and slice the video clips from the dataset into frames.
+First 100 frames of the video will be saved by default.

 If you want to train your own YOLOv8 human-detection model, you can do this using `yolo_train.py` file.
 ```python
 from train_yolo import train_yolo